 Sean Dorsey is celebrated as the nation’s first acclaimed transgender modern dance choreographer.
 His works have been praised as “exquisite…poignant and important” (BalletTanz), “trailblazing” (San Francisco Chronicle) and “evocative, compelling, elegant” (LA Weekly).
 Sean Dorsey Dance has toured to 30 cities across the US and internationally.

-Contact Sean Dorsey Dance’s Program Manager at email@example.com with booking, teaching and residency inquiries.
+Contact Sean Dorsey Dance’s Production Coordinator at email@example.com with booking, teaching and residency inquiries about our current projects.

 BOYS IN TROUBLE – Community Sponsors: